-Prerequisite: PSY 111 and ENG 101 or concurrent enrollment.
+Prerequisite: Minimum Grade of 'C' in ENG 101 and PSY 111.
 This course is an overview of various approaches to the techniques used in counseling.
-Mock counseling sessions and hands -on exercises are employed to demonstrate various counseling tools and styles.
+Mock counseling sessions and hands-on exercises are employed to demonstrate various counseling tools and styles.